-Developed jointly by the United States’ Environmental Protection Agency and Department of Energy, Energy Star was devised to reduce costs and help protect the environment through the adoption of energy-efficient products and practices.
+Existing devices are progressively being replaced with lower energy consumption units.
+Over the years, the Group has been replacing all hardware components and monitors in Italy with new Energy Star-certified devices.
+Energy Star is one of the most well-known voluntary energy efficiency programme worldwide.
+Developed jointly by the United States Environmental Protection Agency and Department of Energy, Energy Star was devised to reduce costs and help protect the environment through the adoption of energy-efficient products and practices.

-4 The coef cients used to calculate emissions were published by: DEFRA (Department for Environment, Food & Rural Affairs) in 2015, and by the Department for Business, Energy & Industrial Strategy (BEIS) in 2017.
-The calculation of CO2eq (which includes CH4, NO2, HFC, PFC, and SF6 emissions when present) was carried out in accordance with the indications of the Global Warming Potential guide, which is based on the latest scienti c studies of the Intergovernmental Panel on Climate Change (IPCC): IPCC Fourth Assessment Report, (AR4).
+3 I fThe coefficients used to calculate emissions were published by: DEFRA (Department for Environment, Food & Rural Affairs) in 2015, and the Department for Business, Energy & Industrial Strategy (BEIS) in the reference years.
+The calculation of CO2eq (which includes CH4, NO2, HFC, PFC, and SF6 emissions when present) was carried out in accordance with the indications of the Global Warming Potential guide, which is based on the latest scientific studies of the Intergovernmental Panel on Climate Change (IPCC): IPCC Fourth Assessment Report (AR4).

-5 Excluding the 14 shop-in-shops in which lighting is provided by the host department stores, where Moncler cannot take action.
+4 Excluding the 15 shop-in-shops in which lighting is provided by the host department stores, where Moncler cannot take action.

-6 The reduction in emissions achieved by using video/telepresence conferencing technologies was estimated by:
+5 The reduction in emissions achieved by using video/telepresence conferencing technologies was estimated by:

-– taking into consideration only video/teleconference calls lasting more than 20 minutes
+– taking into consideration only video/tele conference calls lasting more than 20 minutes

-– assuming an average number of four participants in each video/teleconference call
+– assuming an average number of four participants in each video/tele conference call

-– estimating the ights avoided per each international video/teleconference call.
+– estimating the flights avoided per each international video/teleconference call.
 CO2 estimates were calculated on the basis of the distance in kilometres between the

 – estimating the road trips (by diesel-powered car) avoided per each national video/teleconference call.
-CO2 estimates were calculated on the basis of the distance in kilometres between the cities linked via video/teleconferencing
+CO2 estimates were calculated on the basis of the distance in kilometres between the cities linked via video/tele conferencing

-– considering only one calling point and one receiving point for calls involving more than two countries (e.g., Italy, Japan, and the United States)
+– considering only one calling point and one receiving point for calls involving more than two countries (e.g., Italy, Japan and the United States)